MicrosoftDocs/msteams-docs/msteams-platform/concepts/bots/rate-limit.md

 ## Per thread limit for all bots

-### What does this mean?

-This limit controls the traffic that all bot are allowed to generate across a single thread.
-A &quot;thread&quot; here is a 1:1 between bot and user, a group-chat, or a channel in a team.
+This limit controls the traffic that all bots are allowed to generate across a single conversation.
+A conversation here is a 1:1 between bot and user, a group-chat, or a channel in a team.

-### What are the limits?

 | **Scenario** | **Time-period (sec)** | **Max allowed operations** |
 | --- | --- | --- |